cysouw/diathesis/text/c08_infinitive.md

 d. ^^?^ Ich lasse den Schrank sich schließen.
 :::

-(cf. Kunze 1996)

-Just as discussed previously with intransitives ([@ec:infinitive-lassen-reflexive-intransitive]), this diathesis seems to be a transparent combination of a reflexive anticausative [@last c], see[@sec:reflexive-anticausative], and a *lassen + Infinitiv* diathesis [@last d], see [@sec:infinitive-lassen-causative].
+Just as discussed previously with intransitives ([@ec:infinitive-lassen-reflexive-intransitive]), this diathesis might seem to be a transparent combination of a reflexive anticausative [@last c], see[@sec:reflexive-anticausative], and a *lassen + Infinitiv* diathesis [@last d], see [@sec:infinitive-lassen-causative].
 However, semantically the combination of both leads to a different interpretation, so the combination is arguably a new construction.
-With transitive verbs it is even possible to find ambiguous constructions like [@next a].
+With transitive verbs it is even possible to find ambiguous constructions like [@next a], see also Kunze [-@kunze1996: 650ff.].
 In this example, the transparent combination of a*lassen* causative with a self-inflicting reflexive leads to the interpretation in [@next b], while the fixed stack as discussed in this section leads to the interpretation in [@next c].

 ::: ex
 a.
 Der König lässt sich tragen.